dmavani25/DivineManuscriptsDB/docs/phase2.md

 ## Development:

 #### Backend:
-- Set up the database and schema.
+- [DONE] Set up the database and schema.
 - Create API endpoints for CRUD operations on books, users, and checkout logs.
 - Implement filtering functionality.
 - Add authentication and authorization to ensure only admins can add/delete and everyone else has read-only access.